irods-contrib/irods-cloud-browser/irods-cloud-frontend/README.md

 # Gulp Build Automation

+## Before starting, you must have Grails version 2.5.0 installed.
+Can be downloaded: https://grails.org/download.html
+If a later version of grails is installed, you must run $gvm use grails 2.5.0 first to use grails v2.5.0.

 Gulp is a build tool, built on NodeJS.
 To use gulp, open up a terminal window, navigate to irods-cloud-frontend.
     $gulp [task name]